 The information about the Programme Indicators (Usability, Supports and Evidence) are the same here as on the intervention pages.
 Within the Implementing Site Indicators (Fit, Capacity & Need) you will now be able to type in your responses to the questions and score these indicators.

 For each Site Indicator you can select a score at the bottom of the page, using a drop-down menu.
 Next to the drop down you will see a question mark icon.
 If you hover over this icon, it will reveal the scoring criteria for each rating.

-On the self-assessment pages, you are also able to add the programme to the “Compare Programmes” section.
+On the self-assessment pages, you are also able to add the intervention to the “Compare Interventions” section.
 The scores you entered for the implementing site indicators will now appear in this section.

 When using the website it is advised that you always use the same web browser on the same device to reduce the risk of any of your changes not being saved.